benshimonz/V1/README.md

 * **registered in**(Guild, Kingdom)
 * **originated in**(Horse/Dragon, Kingdom)

-"Person"'s name, "owns"'s _tf_, as well as "member of"'s _tf_ - are composite properties.
-Composite properties are composed of sub-properties.
-A person's name is composed of {first, last}.
-A guild membership's timeframe is composed of {since, till}.
-Each sub-property has its own name and data type.
+Note that "Person"'s name, "owns"'s _tf_, as well as "member of"'s _tf_ - are composite properties.

 This schema and the queries will serve us to demonstrate the power of the V1 language.